-The Minnesota School Psychology Consortium (MNSPIC) responds to the needs of systems that serve children and youth by:
+The Minnesota Consortium for School Psychology Internships (MCSPI) responds to the needs of systems that serve children and youth by:

 - conducting research that informs practice, policy, and professional learning;

 - developing school psychologists who are leaders in scholarship and practice;